Be a Good Neighbour

 We strongly encourage all students living or passing through the local community to follow our Be A Good Neighbour guidelines so that we are all working together to maintain a harmonious, happy community.
 Here are details of the guidance and resourcces we provide you with to support you in being a good neighbour.

 Runnymede Borough Council: Guidance for students living in shared houses in Runnymede.
 The RBC Private Sector Housing team can help with some aspects of student housing in the local community.
 They have produced guidance leaflet for students living in shared houses in Runnymede which you may find useful.
+They are able to assist by investigating if you are concerned that your property does not have a HMO licence or if there is disrepair which is not being addressed by the landlord.
+They can only investigate complaints that relate to disrepair to dwelling, for example, if the boiler is not working or the roof is leaking.
+They cannot assist with contractual disputes between tenants and landlord, for example, if a new sofa was promised at the viewing and has not been delivered.
 If you wish to contact them you can email the private sector housing team.

 University of London: Student Housing guide.
 University of London Housing Services have also produced a guide to all aspects of private sector housing - planning to look for private sector housing, searching for a suitable property, moving in and resolving issues.